xHarbour-org/xharbour/README.md

 A note about building xHarbour from the source code: after the first

-  git clone
+&nbsp;&nbsp;git clone

 you need to perform

-  git submodule update --init --recursive
+&nbsp;&nbsp;git submodule update --init --recursive

 to obttain the xbScript sub module or building will fail.